MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 ## About me

 Hi there!
 Welcome to my personal homepage.
-I'm a first year Ph.D.
+I'm a second year Ph.D.
 Student in [Computer Science and Engineering](https://cse.hkust.edu.hk/) at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) supervised by [Professor Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 I received my bachelor degree in Computer Science and Mathematics from the same institution in 2022, and I'm now funded by